Mizogg/AIBitcoin/README.md

 To run the script, you would need to have the required dependencies installed (bit, requests) and provide a valid puzzle.txt file with the Bitcoin addresses to search for.
 You can customize the script's behavior by providing input when prompted, such as choosing between offline and online mode, scanning order, and resuming previous scans.

+License
+This project is licensed under the MIT License.

+Disclaimer
 Please note that using this script for Bitcoin key generation or scanning addresses without proper authorization or legal rights may be against the terms of service of Bitcoin services and could potentially violate applicable laws and regulations.
-It's important to use such tools responsibly and for legitimate purposes.
+Use this tool responsibly and for legitimate purposes.

 ![image](https://github.com/Mizogg/AIBitcoin/assets/88630056/22843c0e-6119-460f-9b5f-b08898a68e94)